netzob/netzob/netzob/doc/documentation/source/tutorials/get_started.rst

    :target: https://dev.netzob.org/attachments/131/tuto_force_part_result.png
    :alt:

 You may also want to play with Sequence alignment.
-This partitionment allows to align messages according to their common patterns.
+This partitioning enables message alignment according to their common patterns.

-After playing with the different partitionment available, you are able to retrieve the different commands associated with the targeted protocol, as shown on the following picture.
+After playing with the different partitioning available, you are able to retrieve the different commands associated with the targeted protocol, as shown on the following picture.